larryhastings/starvote/README.md

 **2.1.6** - *2024/12/12*

-* Bugfix: the `hashed_ballots_tiebreaker` assumed
+* Bugfix: previously, `hashed_ballots_tiebreaker` used
-  that `marshal.dumps` produced an identical bytes string given identical inputs.
+  `marshal.dumps` as its binary serializer, because I assumed given identical objects it would always produce an identical bytes string.
 This is not true!
+  (And thanks to Petr Viktorin for pointing it out!)
   We also apparently can't rely on `pickle.dumps` to be deterministic.
 So, **starvote** now has its own bespoke--and completely deterministic--simple